Cook Like Czechs

 First yeast dough:

-• Dissolve honey or sugar in warm water.
-Mix the flour with the active dry yeast.
+• Dissolve 1 teaspoon bee honey in ½ cup warm water.
+Mix 1 cup all-purpose flour with 1 teaspoon active dry yeast.
 Pour the sweetened water into the bowl and gradually add the flour mixture.
 Whisk by hand to avoid lumps.
 The result should be a semi-liquid mass.

 • Cover the bowl with a kitchen towel and let rise in a warm place for 45 minutes.